 Events and Outreach

-Despite originating out of the experience of a mainly online group (Guerrilla Media Collective) our experience has led us to appreciate the importance of in person contact and creative development through a variety of events and exercises.
-Trust building among supposedly trustless architectures is an essential part of the DisCO vision and, whenever possible, DisCO project members and sympathisers can significantly increase the added value and outputs of the project through a variety of in-person meetings.
+Despite originating out of the experience of a mainly online group (Guerrilla Media Collective) our experience has led us to appreciate the importance of in-person contact and creative development through a variety of events and exercises.
+Trust building among supposedly trustless architectures is an essential part of the DisCO vision and, whenever possible, DisCO project members and sympathizers can significantly increase the added value and outputs of the project through a variety of in-person meetings.

 Another benefit to this approach is to leverage the network and location-based resources of all DisCO project partners to create an affinity network around DisCO development.
 This would involve an intensive touring calendar by project participants to foster in-person connections and explore and challenge the possibilities of the DisCO framework.
 Event documentation (articles, images, and video if possible) of all these interactions can then be added to the DisCO knowledge base ongoing.